Hugo Lloris

-Lloris began his career with hometown club OGC Nice, made his debut as a teenager in October 2005 and started in goal during the team's run to the 2006 Coupe de la Ligue Final.
-After excelling at the club for three seasons, Lloris moved to seven-time Ligue 1 champions Olympique Lyonnais, amid interest from several other clubs, notably Milan.
-Lloris won several domestic awards in his first season with Lyon and, in his second season, earned award nominations for his performances in the UEFA Champions League, which saw Lyon reach the semi-finals for the first time.
-He joined Tottenham in 2012, and helped the team reach the Champions League final in 2019.
+Lloris began his career with his hometown club Nice, made his debut as a teenager in October 2005, and started as a goalkeeper during the team's run to the 2006 Coupe de la Ligue final.
+After excelling at the club for three seasons, he moved to Lyon.
+Lloris won several domestic awards in his first season with the club and, in his second campaign, earned award nominations for his performances in the UEFA Champions League, which saw Lyon reach the semi-finals for the first time.
+He was also named the National Union of Professional Footballers (UNFP) Ligue 1 Goalkeeper of the Year three times while at Lyon.

+Lloris joined Premier League side Tottenham Hotspur in 2012 and made over 400 appearances for the club across eleven seasons, being named captain in 2015 and helping the team reach the UEFA Champions League final in 2019.
+He joined Los Angeles FC in Major League Soccer in 2024.

-Lloris was a French international having represented his nation at under-18, under-19, and under-21 level.
-Prior to playing at senior level, he played on the under-19 team that won the 2005 UEFA European Under-19 Championship.
+Lloris represented France at under-18, under-19, and under-21 level.
+He played in the team that won the 2005 UEFA European Under-19 Championship.
 Lloris made his senior international debut in November 2008 in a friendly against Uruguay.
-He helped France qualify for the 2010 FIFA World Cup and was applauded by the media for his performance over two legs against the Republic of Ireland in the qualifying playoffs.
-He captained the national team for the first time in 2010, and became first-choice captain on 28 February 2012, leading France into the quarter-finals of both UEFA Euro 2012 and the 2014 FIFA World Cup, as runners-up at UEFA Euro 2016 and the 2022 FIFA World Cup, and winning the 2018 FIFA World Cup held in Russia.
-He is France's most-capped player.
+He helped France qualify for the 2010 FIFA World Cup and was applauded by the media for his performance over two legs against the Republic of Ireland in the qualifying play-offs.
+He captained the national team for the first time in 2010, and became first-choice captain on 28 February 2012, leading France into the quarter-finals of both UEFA Euro 2012 and the 2014 World Cup, as well as runners-up at Euro 2016 and the 2022 World Cup, and winning the 2018 World Cup held in Russia.
+With 145 appearances, he is France's most-capped player.

 Early life

-Lloris was born on 26 December 1986 in the Mediterranean city of Nice to an upper-class family.
-His French mother was a lawyer and his father is a Monte Carlo-based banker of Spanish descent.
-He has a younger brother, Gautier, who had played for his older brother's former club OGC Nice as a central defender.
+Hugo Hadrien Dominique Lloris was born on 26 December 1986 in the Mediterranean city of Nice to an upper-class family.
+His French mother was a lawyer and his father is a Monte Carlo-based banker of Catalan Spanish descent.
+He has a younger brother, Gautier, who played for his older brother's former club Nice as a central defender.
 As a youth, like his international and club teammate Yoann Gourcuff, Lloris excelled at tennis and played the sport up until the age of 13.
 He was among the top players in his age group, ranking high in the country's national standings before opting to focus on football.

 Lloris studied at the Lycée Thierry Maulnier in Nice until 2004.